marklogic-community/marklogic-samplestack/browser/README.md

 ## Installing

+### Prerequisites

+To configure and develop the browser app for Samplestack, you need the following software:

+* Node.js, version 0.10 or later.
+See [nodejs.org](http://nodejs.org).
+* A global installation of the Node.js components [bower](http://bower.io) and [gulp](https://github.com/gulpjs/gulp).

 Before you begin, please ensure that [node.js](http://nodejs.org/) and [git](http://git-scm.com/) are installed.
 It is a good idea to update node.js if you have not installed a recent version, but it is believed that any 0.10 or 0.11 version will work.

 *Important: you should run all of the commands discussed in this page __in a different terminal window__ from the Java middle-tier.
 This allows you to have the middle-tier running simultaneously with the the browser tier.*